 2. Find out if you can bring your own food and drink

-This can save you good money if you can pack a picnic to bring with you.
-There’ll always be popcorn and hotdogs on site if not.
+This can save you money if you can pack a picnic to bring with you.
+There’ll always be some refreshments on site if not.

 3. Make sure your radio works